Donate

 4 IR filament sensor

-Similar solution used in many Prusa printers.
+Similar solutions were used in many Prusa printers.
 Uses an indirect sensing method.
-A mechanical lever is displaced by the filament which interrupts the IR signal emitted from the IR led to the IR sensor.
-It’s a very reliable solution but occupy more space than I planned for my Orbiter sensor.
+A mechanical lever is displaced by the filament, which interrupts the IR signal emitted from the IR led to the IR sensor.
+It’s a very reliable solution but it occupies more space than I planned for my Orbiter sensor.

 prusa-research-parts-ir-filament-sensor-for-prusa-i3-mk3s-1_1400x